bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 Maybe that's just a bit too vague.
 So yeah, large, but I agree with your original point, which is we can do this with smaller groups of people and get a real effect, which is what I had in my mind, like three, four people.

-Audience: What's the privacy punishment for the fallback time locked?
+[Audience]: What's the privacy punishment for the fallback time locked?

-Adam Gibson: Yeah, good question.
+[Adam Gibson]: Yeah, good question.
 That's a good question.
 How much do we lose in terms of the fallback?
 It seems to me debatable.